Fifty-Year Funk: 1953 MG TD Project – $8,000

 (To stop the slideshow and expand the pictures, click on the current photograph below)

-Currently offered for $8,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is well below the one-year rolling average of this guide’s summary for MG TDs produced between 1950 and 1953.
+Last offered for $8,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is well below the one-year rolling average of this guide’s summary for MG TDs produced between 1950 and 1953.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the TD featured here:

 As a second data point, the Collector Car Market Review Online Tool confirms the seller’s ask falls below this guide’s #4 “Fair” (Daily Driver) estimate of $10,450.
 With #1 Concours quality examples only worth approximately thirty large, we would try to negotiate hard with the seller on what is an undrivable but complete restoration project.